Zippers: Uniform quasimorphisms

 To prove the theorem we shall inductively apply Lemma~\ref{lemma:extending_block} to interpolate between the staircases $a$ and $b$ by successively filling in blocks; Figure~\ref{fill_in_blocks} indicates the argument.

 The staircases on the left and right of the figure (in black) are $a$ and $b$ respectively.
 Group elements at the same height have the same $\phi$ value, and every segment has length $\le C$.
 The rest of the figure is filled in inductively as follows: every horizontal segment of length $\le C$ may be extended vertically (in blue) by the wiggle property, and then blocks may be filled in with roofs (in red) by Lemma~\ref{lemma:extending_block}.
 The result of this inductive filling is a structure as indicated in the figure.

-This structure contains a family of $(C,k)$-staircases interpolating between $a$ and $b$ by alternating between vertical segments and $C$-chains of horizontal segments contained within a single roof.
-The endpoints of this family of staircases is a continuous path in $Z^+$ interpolating between the endpoints of $a$ and $b$. \end{proof}
+Consider the set of {\em all} $C$-chains in the figure that alternate between vertical segments and $C$-chains of horizontal segments contained within a single roof.
+Each such $C$-chain is a $(C,k)$ staircase by construction, and the set of endpoints of this family in $\partial_\infty G$ is evidently path connected (one can think of it as the image of the path that is the limit of the sequence of horizontal `paths' joining an element of $a$ and an element of $b$ at each fixed height).
+We have thus shown that the set of endpoints of the family $\PP^+$ of all $(C,k)$ staircases for $\phi$ is path connected and the theorem is proved. \end{proof}

+\begin{remark} The argument in Theorem~\ref{theorem:zippers_from_quasimorphisms} gives a practical method to compute numerical approximations to zippers, assuming one has a relatively concrete uniform quasimorphism $\phi$ to work with (e.g.\/ a homomorphism associated to a fibration over $S^1$).
+One may construct an approximate nontrivial path in $Z^+$ (say) by recursively extending blocks out to some depth, and then transport this path around by the $G$-action to draw the rest of $Z^+$.
+This was how Figure~\ref{zipper_figure} was produced. \end{remark}

 \begin{example}[Slitherings] A 3-manifold $M$ is said to {\em slither over $S^1$} if the universal cover $\tilde{M}$ fibers over $S^1$ in such a way that $\pi_1(M)$ acts by bundle automorphisms.
 The components of the fibers are the leaves of a foliation $\tilde{\F}$ of $M$ covering a taut foliation $\F$ of $M$.
 Slitherings are introduced in \cite{Thurston_circles_I} and many constructions are given.
 For example, one may find examples where $M$ is a hyperbolic homology sphere.